FDUCSLG/IDBS-2020Spring-FDU/content/assignment2/readme.md

 ## Evaluate the Score

-Once you get all the comparision result, it is time to get the score for each submission on each query.
+Once you get all the comparison result, it is time to get the score for each submission on each query.

 We evaluate the submission using the following rule.
 In `comparision_result`, for each query, each submission has record of `is_equal` to every submissions, and the sum of `is_equal` is the vote of